VishwanathPratapSingh2/BLOCKCHAIN-SIMULATORS-WITH-POW-AND-MERKLE-TREES-/README.md

 A minimal implementation of blockchain core concepts with Proof-of-Work and SHA-256 hashing.

 ## Features
----Proof-of-Work mining with adjustable difficulty
+1)Proof-of-Work mining with adjustable difficulty 2)SHA-256 cryptographic hashing
----SHA-256 cryptographic hashing
----Tamper-proof chain validation
+3)Tamper-proof chain validation
----Merkle Tree for transaction verification
+4)Merkle Tree for transaction verification